Travel Health at Eleanor Clinic

 If you’re lucky enough to go on a beautiful holiday overseas make sure your vaccinations are up to date, so you can enjoy your holiday without avoidable nasty health surprises.

-If possible, make an appointment with us 6 weeks before travelling as some vaccinations can take a while for your body to build up enough antibodies.
-But even if you only find time just before heading overseas it’s better than not getting covered at all.
+If possible, make an appointment with us 6 weeks before travelling, as some vaccinations can take a while for your body to build up enough antibodies.
+But even if you only find time just before heading overseas that’s still better than not getting covered at all.

 After booking your travel health appointment with us make sure you bring your travel itinerary with you.
 Your required vaccinations very much depend on the region, and often the country, you are going to visit.
 There have been recent outbreaks of measles and polio in some places, so it’s always a good idea to stay up to date with your vaccinations.

-We keep all common travel vaccinations in stock so there’s no running around to chemist’s trying to obtain your vaccine.
-For more unusual places that may require less frequently administered vaccines, please feel free to ring us and let our nurse Di know, to which country your are travelling to.
+At Eleanor Clinic we keep all common travel vaccinations in stock so you don’t have to run around to chemists trying to obtain your vaccine.
+For more unusual places that may require less frequently administered vaccines, please feel free to ring us and let our nurse know which country you’re travelling to.

-Di is a highly experience vaccination provider and very skilled in providing vaccinations to all comers little and not so little.
+Our team here are highly experienced and very skilled in providing vaccinations to all comers little and not so little.
 When you call in we can also make sure we have all the vaccines you require to have adequate cover for your trip.